PhilChodrow/mban_orientation/optimization_intro/index.md

 2. Overview of Optimization in Practice
     1. Optimization Solvers
     2. Algebraic Modeling Languages
-3. Intro to Julia
+3. Intro to `Julia`

 *Break*

-4. Intro to JuMP
+4. Intro to `JuMP`
 5. Guide to MIO modeling and solvers

 # Software
-We will be using the following software tools duing the class:
+We will be using the following software tools duing the class.
+The installation instructions are in the preassignment in the next section.
 1.	`Julia` - the programming language.
 2.	`IJulia` - a popular environment for writing and sharing Julia code.
 3.	`Gurobi` – a powerful commercial optimization solver